- A Refresher on Balance Sheet Ratios

 Financial ratio analysis has come a long way.
-The US stock market is superb because the transparency offered to investors is excellent.
+The US stock market and the businesses in USA are superb because of the transparency offered to investors.

 It is not perfect, but compared to the rest of the world, the access to financial statements and thus the variety of financial ratios that you can crunch is world class.

-You will note that most of these balance sheet ratios are basic, but with investing, the simple ratios and ideas are often the best, overlooked and forgotten.
+You will note that most of these balance sheet ratios are basic, which makes it easy to calculation.
+Simple ratios and ideas are often the best, overlooked and forgotten.

 At the end of the article, you can download a pdf of the 20 balance sheet ratios.